CIDRAM/Docs/readme.en.md

 ##### "empty_fields"
 - How should CIDRAM handle empty fields when logging and displaying block event information? "include" = Include empty fields. "omit" = Omit empty fields [default].

+##### "log_sanitation"
+- When using the front-end logs page to view log data, CIDRAM sanitises the log data before displaying it, to protect users from XSS attacks and other potential threats that log data could contain.
+However, by default, data isn't sanitised during logging.
+This is to ensure that log data is preserved accurately, to aid any heuristic or forensic analysis that might be necessary in the future.
+However, in the event that a user attempts to read log data using external tools, and if those external tools don't perform their own sanitation process, the user could be exposed to XSS attacks.
+If necessary, you can change the default behaviour using this configuration directive.
+True = Sanitise data when logging it (data is preserved less accurately, but XSS risk is lower).
+False = Don't sanitise data when logging it (data is preserved more accurately, but XSS risk is higher) [Default].

 #### "signatures" (Category)
 Signatures configuration.